Cervical cancer

-HPV vaccines protect against two to seven high-risk strains of this family of viruses and may prevent up to 90% of cervical cancers.
+HPV vaccination is the most cost-effective public health measure against cervical cancer.
+There are six licensed HPV vaccines.
+They protect against two to seven high-risk strains of this family of viruses.
+They may prevent up to 90% of cervical cancers.
+By the end of 2023, 143 countries (74% of WHO member states) provided the HPV vaccine in their national immunization schedule for girls.
+As of 2022, 47 countries (24% of WHO member states) also did it for boys.
 As a risk of cancer still exists, guidelines recommend continuing regular Pap tests.
 Other methods of prevention include having few or no sexual partners and the use of condoms.
 Cervical cancer screening using the Pap test or acetic acid can identify precancerous changes, which when treated, can prevent the development of cancer.
 Treatment may consist of some combination of surgery, chemotherapy, and radiation therapy.
 Five-year survival rates in the United States are 68%.
 Outcomes, however, depend very much on how early the cancer is detected.

-Worldwide, cervical cancer is both the fourth-most common type of cancer and the fourth-most common cause of death from cancer in women.
-In 2012, an estimated 528,000 cases of cervical cancer occurred, with 266,000 deaths.
+Worldwide, cervical cancer is both the fourth-most common type of cancer and the fourth-most common cause of death from cancer in women, with over 660,000 new cases and around 350,000 deaths in 2022.
 This is about 8% of the total cases and total deaths from cancer.
-About 70% of cervical cancers and 90% of deaths occur in developing countries.
-In low-income countries, it is one of the most common causes of cancer death.
+88% (2020 figure) of cervical cancers and 90% of deaths occur in low- and middle-income countries and 2% (2020 figure) in high-income countries.
+Of the 20 hardest hit countries by cervical cancer, 19 are in Africa.
+In low-income countries, it is one of the most common causes of cancer death with an incidence rate of 47.3 per 100,000 women.
 In developed countries, the widespread use of cervical screening programs has dramatically reduced rates of cervical cancer.
 Expected scenarios for the reduction of mortality due to cervical cancer worldwide (and specially in low-income countries) have been reviewed, given assumptions with respect to the achievement of recommended prevention targets using triple-intervention strategies defined by WHO.
 In medical research, the most famous immortalized cell line, known as HeLa, was developed from cervical cancer cells of a woman named Henrietta Lacks.

+17 November is the Cervical Cancer Elimination Day of Action.
+The date marks the day in 2020 when WHO launched the Global strategy to accelerate the elimination of cervical cancer as a public health problem, with a resolution passed by 194 countries.
+To eliminate cervical cancer, all countries must reach and maintain an incidence rate of below 4 per 100 000 women.